1927 World Snooker Championship: Summary

 The match between Inman and Carpenter was also played at Thurston's Hall, Leicester Square in London.
-As with the game between Inman and Newman, it was played as an added extra to a billiards match.
+As with the game between Inman and Newman, it was an extra to a billiards match.
 The billiards match was to 7,000 with Carpenter receiving a 1,000 start.
-The match was played from Monday 14 to Saturday 19 March 1927 with two sessions per day.
-One frame of snooker was generally played in each session, although with a possible 15 frames and only 12 sessions, two frames would be required on occasions.
+The match lasted from Monday 14 to Saturday 19 March 1927 with two sessions per day.
+One frame of snooker was generally played in each session, although with a possible 15 frames and only 12 sessions, two frames were required on occasions.
 Two frames were played on the Wednesday afternoon.
 Carpenter won the evening frame on the Friday to win the match 8–3, having led throughout.
-Carpenter also won the billiards match 7,000–4,798, which finished the following day.
+Carpenter also won the billiards match, which finished the following day, 7,000–4,798.

-The second semi-final, between Dennis and Carpenter, was played from 20 to 22 April in Birmingham.
+The second semi-final, between Dennis and Carpenter, was held from 20 to 22 April in Birmingham.
 Carpenter led 5–3 after the first day but Dennis won all four frames on the second afternoon to lead 7–5.
 The second day ended with Dennis 9–7 ahead.
 Carpenter won three frames on the final afternoon to level the match at 10–10 but Dennis won the first two in the evening to complete a 12–10 victory.